Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 The quasi-1D topological state of a superconductor \TS{} we have revealed could have several different scientific and technological implications.
-In particular, \TS{} has excellent functionality in that the band topology is easily controlled by mechanical strain, realizing the reversible on/off switching of highly directional, dense spin currents that are protected against the impurity scattering (see Supplementary Fig.~\zref{StrainControlFig} for the reversibility).
-To date, the topological phase transition from a strong TI to a trivial insulator has been observed directly by ARPES for alloys, where the bulk topology is controlled by elemental substitution, which varies both the lattice constant and the SOC strength.
+In particular, \TS{} has an excellent functionality in that the band topology is easily controlled by mechanical strain, leading to the reversible on/off switching of highly directional, dense spin currents that are protected against the impurity scattering (see Supplementary Fig.~\zref{StrainControlFig} for the reversibility).
+To date, the topological phase transition from a strong TI phase to a trivial insulator phase has been observed directly by ARPES for alloys, where the bulk topology is controlled by elemental substitution, which varies both the lattice constant and the SOC strength.
 A new way for it we have demonstrated here, which tunes only the lattice constant by strain, is much simpler, reversible, and thus promising for the future application.
-Our experimental observations will thus prompt further basic and technological researches for engineering the topological spintronics which exploits the topological phase transition and the interplay of topological state with superconductivity likely leading to the topological superconductor state.
+Hence, our experimental observations of the topological phase transition between a strong TI state and a trivial state realized in a superconductor will prompt further basic and technological researches for engineering the topological spintronics or optoelectronics which exploits the topological phase transition and the interplay of topological state with superconductivity likely leading to the topological superconducting state.
+While further works are required, the expectation for the availability to control the Majorana fermions would encourage follow-up researches on the new strategies for realizing quantum computation.

 \listoffiguresbookmarks